tjhunter/karps/doc/paper/scratch.md

 We can now fully qualify transforms about how many points they produce for each point: exactly one (mass-preserving), at most once (mass-shrinking) or arbitrary.

-_Definition: Mass-preserving transform_ A mass-preserving transform obeys the following invariant:
+_Definition: Mass-preserving transform._ A mass-preserving transform obeys the following invariant:
 $$
 \forall d\in\mathbb{D},\,\mu\left(f\left(d\right)\right)=\mu\left(d\right)
 $$